xulihang/BasicCAT-website/imagetrans/index.md

 * Add Tesseract's text lines detection
 * Add operations like single-image pretranslation and one-click translation (see the imageviewer's contextmenu)
 * Replace scene text detection with OCR for Batch Translation (or one-click translation)
-* Add mininum font size setting
+* Add minimum font size setting
 * Add automatic textarea resize option
 * Use checkbox instead of button to view translated pictures
 * Search and Replace supports replacing source text